webplatform/docs/guides/html_lists/index.md

   <li>Serve</li>
 </ol>

-Note that this attribute was deprecated in HTML 4, so it will make your page not validate if you are using an HTML4 strict doctype.
+Note that this attribute was deprecated in HTML 4, so it will prevent your page from validating if you are using an HTML4 strict doctype.
 If you want to make use of such functionality in an HTML4 strict page, and it absolutely has to validate, you can do it using [http://dev.opera.com/articles/view/automatic-numbering-with-css-counters/ CSS Counters] instead.
-The <code>start</code> attribute has, however, been reinstated in HTML5, which is a good thing, as it is useful.
+Fortunately, however, the <code>start</code> attribute has been reinstated in HTML5.

 === Description lists ===